Faculty Profile

 Professor of Theatre & Dance

-L. M. Bogad is an author, performance artist/activist, educator, Director of the Center for Tactical Performance, and co-founder of the Clown Army.
+L. M. Bogad is a Guggenheim Fellow, author, performance artist/activist, educator, Director of the Center for Tactical Performance, and co-founder of the Clown Army.
 He has performed across the United States, Europe, and South America, from SF MOMA, the Whitney Museum, Yerba Buena Arts Center, and the Mattress Factory to occupied zones and a squatted military base in Barcelona.
-He has led Tactical Performance workshops around the world, including in Cairo during the first month of the Egyptian Revolution, and was both “Art and Controversy Fellow” and “Distinguished Lecturer on Performance and Politics” at Carnegie Mellon University, and a “Humanities and Political Conflict” Fellow at ASU.
+He has led Tactical Performance workshops around the world, including in Cairo during the first month of the Egyptian Revolution.
+He was the Art and Controversy Fellow and Distinguished Lecturer on Performance and Politics at Carnegie Mellon University, Humanities and Political Conflict Fellow at Arizona State University, Arts and Publics Fellow at Northwestern University, and Charlotte Newcombe Fellow for the Institute for Scholars and Citizens.

 Books by L.M.
 Bogad: